microsoft/vscode-docs/docs/languages/markdown.md

 There are several built-in Markdown snippets included in VS Code - simply press `kb(editor.action.triggerSuggest)` (Trigger Suggest) and we will give you a context specific list of suggestions.

 >**Tip:** You can add in your own User Defined Snippets for Markdown.
-Take a look at [User Defined Snippets](/docs/customization/userdefinedsnippets) to find out how.
+Take a look at [User Defined Snippets](/docs/customization/userdefinedsnippets.md) to find out how.

 ## Compiling Markdown into HTML
-VS Code can integrate with Markdown compilers through our integrated [task runner](/docs/editor/tasks).
+VS Code can integrate with Markdown compilers through our integrated [task runner](/docs/editor/tasks.md).
 We can use this to compile `.md` files into `.html` files.
-Lets walk through compiling a simple Markdown document.
+Let's walk through compiling a simple Markdown document.

 ### Step 1: Install a Markdown compiler
 For this walkthrough, let's use the popular [Node.js](https://nodejs.org) module, [marked](https://www.npmjs.com/package/marked).